tweksteen/burst/doc/configuration.rst

   .. attribute:: ssl_reverse

     If True, the proxy will use the SSL hostname gathered by contacting the target server.
-    The server certificate will be validated before beeing used.
-Therefore, `ssl_verify` should be properly configured.
+    The server certificate will be validated before being used.
+Therefore, :attr:`~conf.Configuration.ssl_verify` should be properly configured.

   .. attribute:: ssl_hostname